tbrand/byzan/README.md

 ## How to use blockchain?

 Core technology of blockchain is not for the currency but for the consensus algorithm.
-Byzan uses the blockchain feature.
+Byzan uses the blockchain feature for keeping data consisntency between distributed nodes.

 ### Why no miners?